6 Editors Test Out The Viral Summer Fridays Lip Oil

 There's something about lip gloss that brings us, Refinery29 makeup lovers, together.
-It's the dead of winter and our lips are chapped, but still we want a tint, a little shine, something more fun than petroleum jelly (though we might still slug at night).
-When we caught wind, via TikTok sleuthing, that Summer Fridays was coming out with a lip oil, something that would deliver more moisture and color than the brand's Lip Butter Balm (which many of us also use and enjoy), we decided to put it to the test.
+It's the dead of winter and our lips are chapped, but still we want a tint, a little shine, something more fun than a lip balm (though we might still slug at night).
+When we caught wind, via TikTok sleuthing, that Summer Fridays was coming out with a lip oil, something that would deliver more moisture and colour than the brand's Lip Butter Balm (which many of us also use and enjoy), we decided to put it to the test.

-Ahead, we get into the specifics, the pros and cons.
-We show you what the Summer Fridays Dream Lip Oil looks like on different skin tones, how it performs against our other tinted lip treatments (you know the ones), and if this tube is worth its $26 price tag.
-Scroll ahead for our honest thoughts and the (admittedly plushy) feels.

 AdvertisementADVERTISEMENT